google/fonts/cc-by-sa/knowledge/modules/readability/lessons/how_type_influences_readability/content.md

 ![INSERT_ALT](images/readability_07.png)

 </figure>

-FIGCAPTION: Type Tester showing text with variable axes for weight, width, slant and ascender height.
+<figcaption>Google Fonts’ Type Tester, showing text with variable axes.</figcaption>

-Alt text: Three text samples in text area, variable axes controls

-**It’s easier to read, learn, and remember meaningful texts**
+## It’s easier to read, learn, and remember meaningful texts

 Reading is more than seeing the words and understanding the content based on syntax.
 The typography itself can convey messages like  “this is meant to be easy to read” or “this is a playful message” to the reader.
 Just as a sentence can tell of happiness or anger, typefaces too can convey the lightness of happiness, or the boldness of anger.